-If you’re about to crack open an older bottle of wine that has been aging for quite some time, you should definitely use a decanter.
+If you are about to crack open an older bottle of wine that has been aging for quite some time, you should definitely use a decanter.
 It likely has sediment in it that has been released over time.
-Decanting will help to get this sediment out of the wine, so it’s a must-do.
+Decanting will help to get this sediment out of the wine, so it is a must-do.

-But, there’s a thin margin of error when decanting older wines.
-Some of them shouldn’t be left out for too long, because overexposure to oxygen will negatively impact their delicate flavors.
+But there is a thin margin of error when decanting older wines.
+Some of them should not be left out for too long because overexposure to oxygen will negatively impact their delicate flavors.